 Car insurance at age 60 for female drivers is generally lower than insurance for male drivers of the same age.
-Female drivers tend to get into fewer accidents than males, but the rate difference between genders usually narrows as drivers age, and so do fatality rates.
-In 2020, males aged 60 to 64 had an accident fatality rate of 9.2 per 100,000 people.
-While this seems quite a bit higher than the fatality rate for 60- to 64-year-old women (4.0 per 100,000 people), compared to other age groups, this difference in fatality rate is one of the smallest of all age groups.
+Female drivers tend to get into fewer accidents than males.
+In 2021, males aged 60 to 64 had an accident fatality rate of 9.8 per 100,000 people.
+This is quite a bit higher than the fatality rate for 60- to 64-year-old women (4.5 per 100,000 people).
+But the difference between genders usually narrows as drivers age further, and so do fatality rates.

 However, not all states consider gender when determining your insurance premium.
 In California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania, carriers are not allowed to consider your gender when calculating your insurance premium.

-When looking for the best cheap carriers for 60-year-old drivers, Bankrate's insurance editorial team looked beyond just average rates.
+When looking for the best cheap insurance companies for 60-year-old drivers, Bankrate's insurance editorial team looked beyond average rates.
 We chose providers based on diverse factors, including financial strength, customer satisfaction, digital tools, coverage options and advertised discounts.

 Based on our findings, some insurance carriers provide better rates to older, experienced drivers.
 Our research shows that the carriers below offer some of the cheapest car insurance for 60-year-olds.